WE SEND BEAUTIFUL EMAILS

 Showing all 53 results

 Mondrian was a Dutch painter, widely regarded as the founder of Modern art.
-His work was immediately referenced by the Bauhaus when discussing his lines and simplified colors and aesthetical appeal.
-His work has gone on to inspire the Minimalist movement as well as having far-reaching impacts across all kinds of modern and post-modern culture.
+The Bauhaus immediately referenced his work when discussing his lines, simplified colors and aesthetical appeal.
+His work inspired the Minimalist movement as well as far-reached impacts across all kinds of modern and post-modern culture.

-Mondrian’s work continues to have an immense impact on the development of modern art, having influenced movements including the Bauhaus and Minimalism.
-It has also inspired the fashion designs of Yves Saint Laurent and the cover of The White Stripes 2000 album, De Stijl.
+Painter’s work continues to have an immense impact on the development of modern art.
+Eventually, he influenced Art movements including the Bauhaus and Minimalism.
+He influenced the fashion designs of Yves Saint Laurent.
+He also inspired the design for the cover of The White Stripes 2000 album, De Stijl.